Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

     Repository link:
     [https://github.com/Pixel-Perfect-SDP/Vows-n-Veils?tab=readme-ov-file](https://github.com/Pixel-Perfect-SDP/Vows-n-Veils?tab=readme-ov-file)

 ---
+## Admin access
+Admin email address:pixelperfsdp@gmail.com

+Admin password: PixelPerfect123

+---

 ## Work planning

-We adhere to the Scrum methodology throughout the project, utilizing Notion as our primary workspace for planning and progress tracking.
+We adhered to the Scrum methodology throughout the project, utilizing Notion as our primary workspace for planning and progress tracking.
 The structure is organized as follows:

 ### Scrum Board (Notion)

 The board comprises our product backlog, sprint backlog, and task progress tracking.
-It is organized by the sprint in which each task was completed and displays the team members assigned to each task as well as deadlines for tasks.
+It is organized by the sprint in which each task was completed and displays a short description of the task, the team members assigned to each task as well as deadlines for tasks.

 Link: [https://www.notion.so/23c2a298f77b8092b383e89d1aeef147?v=23c2a298f77b80b08156000cb5d7c620](https://www.notion.so/23c2a298f77b8092b383e89d1aeef147?pvs=21)

 ### Scrum Ceremonies (Notion)

-This page documents all of our Scrum ceremonies, including daily stand-ups, sprint planning, sprint retrospectives, and sprint reviews.
-It contains meeting notes, summaries, and key decisions made throughout the process.
+This page documents all of our Scrum ceremonies, including sprint planning, daily stand-ups, sprint retrospectives, and sprint reviews.
+It contains meeting notes, and key decisions made throughout the process.

 Link: [https://www.notion.so/Scrum-23c2a298f77b8035a54cdb1291535c77](https://www.notion.so/Scrum-23c2a298f77b8035a54cdb1291535c77?pvs=21)

-### Proof of Scrum **methodology**
+### Proof of Scrum Methodology

-<u>Sprint 1:</u>
+#### Sprint 1:

 We used a Notion board to track our tasks throughout the first sprint.
 The screenshot below shows completed tasks, demonstrating that the plan was actively used by all members of the team.

 <img src="image.png" alt="image" width="600">